 - The trademark Nike check mark (“swoosh”) is simple, but recognized worldwide.

 The word that popped up over and over here is “simple.”
-Learn from these huge brands and don’t try to get too fancy as you design your logo.
+Learn from these huge brands and don’t try to get too fancy as you design your logo or wordmark.
 Instead, keep it basic.
+After all, the goal is for people to recognize and remember it as this will be your visual identity for a long time.

-If you’re not savvy in the design world, consider using our graphic design services.
-We’d love to help you craft your brand identity.
+However, if you’re not savvy in the design world, consider using our graphic design services.
+We’d love to help you craft your brand identity design.

 Typography is important, too.
 Choose your font carefully.
+There are tons of styles you can choose from- sans serif, script and serif.
 Again, keep it simple.
 And make sure it speaks to the message of your company.
 If you’re an outdoor brand, choose a font that’s rugged and sturdy.
 If you sell pet toys, pick something fun and playful.

 5. Create emotion with colors.

 It’s important to create emotion around your brand.
-Emotion is what hooks your customers.
+Emotion is what hooks your customers and helps your brand positioning.
 And when it comes to brand identity, color is a big way to include emotion.

-You may not realize your favorite brands speak to you through their color schemes… but color is an important part of messaging and marketing.
+You may not realize your favorite brands speak to you through their color scheme, but color is an important part of messaging and marketing.

 A study called “Impact of color on marketing” showed that up to 90% of the snap judgments people make about a product are based on color alone–no other factors.
 The color of a brand’s logo has a lot to do with how it is perceived by potential customers.
 And, of course, how a brand is perceived has a lot to do with whether or not those potential customers convert.